Kidding Season Essentials - For the Kids

 Lastly, a scale is a wonderful tool for recording birthweights and weighing milk replacer or milk in the event of bottle feeding.
 There are many options out there including hanging scales, livestock scales, or kitchen scales.
 The breeder can simply stand on a household scale and record the weight when holding the kid and subtract his or her weight when not holding the kid.

 This list of supplies is not exhaustive but it covers the basics as well as items needed for some unfortunate scenarios.
+For more information on how newborns do regulate their body temperatures, check out the post on Vitamin A and learn all about brown adipose tissue.
 Next up, a list of kidding season items for does!
-Check out this link for a great explanation by a vet about finding down, chilled kids and how to care for them. https://youtu.be/6onCQpxz7uk
+Quick Links to Sources - http://goatdocs.ansci.cornell.edu/Resources/GoatArticles/GoatHealth/KidCare/SavingChilledNewbornKids1.pdf (Tube Feeding)